Your Pelogrimage studio guide

 The studio runs hot.
-There are no fans and ventilation is minimal, I suspect to keep acoustics optimal.
+There are no standing fans and ventilation isn’t great in the front rows - I suspect to keep acoustics optimal.
 Dress as lightly as you can and double up on towels and water if that helps you.
-Double-check that you have the right weights on the bike.
+If you need max ventilation, bikes #47/48 are near the vents.

 In the changing rooms, there are lockers, showers (3 in bike studio and 4 in tread studio), bath towels, slippers and all the amenities any good gym would provide even hair-ties and bobby pins.
 In the studio, spin shoes, cold bottled water and towels are provided.

 The lounge area in the bike studio is actually kind of cool.
 Many riders hang out at the table or the seating area to just cool-off after rides and get on their laptops.
 There’s even a smoothie, snack and elixir(???) bar.
 I am counting macros, so I didn’t try anything although I’ve heard people rave about the smoothies.

 During post-ride photo-op, be prepared to look like a total dork next to the instructors.
 They will out-pose you.
 JJ’s poses man... 👍